 “There are countless victims of domestic violence who face great difficulty shouldering the financial burden throughout what is often a lengthy divorce process.
 This legislation will empower victims and help them move on with their lives,” Treyger, a Democrat who represents Coney Island, Gravesend and portions of Bensonhurst said in a statement.

-Brooklyn Conservative Party Chairperson Gerard Kassar expressed concern that the proposed legislation had not been fully vetted.
+Brooklyn Conservative Party Chairman Gerard Kassar expressed concern that the proposed legislation had not been fully vetted.

 “It’s noble, what he’s looking to do.
 I would support it.
-But there are already numerous non-profit organizations that receive government funding to provide just such a service,” Kassar told this newspaper on Aug.
+But there are already numerous non-profit organizations that receive government funding to provide just such a service,” Kassar told the Brooklyn Eagle on Aug.
 13.

 Kassar also said he is concerned about the possible duplication of services and the inherent costs involved.
 “Maybe the programs that already exist need to be strengthened and given more financial support.
 Maybe we should take a look at that.
 I’m not sure we need to create a new government program,” he said.